 Alex graduated from Cambridge with a degree in Law then went into publishing.
 She worked as a literary agent’s assistant before becoming first an editor at Hodder & Stoughton in London and later a Sales and Marketing Manager at Hachette New Zealand, working on Auckland’s North Shore.
 She left the profession to have two children who are now at school in Ponsonby.

-Dr Alex Bonham have recently completed a doctorate (Space to Play and Playing the Space: how may creative practices co-produce the playful city) on the role of play, including sports, recreation, and the arts in maintaining quality of life in Auckland.
+Alex has recently completed a doctorate (Space to Play and Playing the Space: how may creative practices co-produce the playful city) on the role of play, including sports, recreation, and the arts in maintaining quality of life in Auckland.
 Her first book Play and the City was published in 2021.
 She is a member of Women in Urbanism, an active supporter of Grey Lynn 2030 and fundraising co-lead of Richmond Road School’s PTA.